About the Headwaters Community Housing Trust

 Addressing an unmet need

-You hear everyone say, “we simply need more housing supply.”
-In truth, supply alone will not solve the issue.
-Bozeman needs more homes priced at levels that locals are able to purchase or rent.
+Bozeman needs more housing, but supply alone will not solve the issue.
+Bozeman needs more homes priced at levels that locals can afford.

 Community and business leaders recognize the challenge and want to help.
 Headwaters is addressing Bozeman’s unmet need by: